Healthdirect Free Australian health advice you can count on.

 Tapeworm infection

-Humans can become infected by eating eggs or larvae in contaminated water or meat.
-The infection in humans is usually easily treated but sometimes it can cause serious problems.
+Humans can become infected by eating or drinking tapeworm eggs or larvae in contaminated meat or water.

-If a human or an animal consumes tapeworm eggs, the eggs hatch into larvae, which break through the wall of the intestines and grow inside cysts in tissues or organs.
-These can cause life-threatening damage.
+If you swallow tapeworm eggs, the eggs hatch into larvae.
+These larvae break through the wall of the intestines and grow inside cysts in body tissues.

-If you consume tapeworm larvae, they can develop into adult tapeworms in the intestines.
-They attach to the wall of the intestine with suckers or hooks, and remain there to feed and grow.
-An adult tapeworm can be very long and live in the intestine for many years.
+If you swallow tapeworm larvae, they can develop into adult tapeworms in the intestines.
+They attach to the wall of the intestine and stay there to feed and grow.
+An adult tapeworm can grow very long and live for many years.

 What are the symptoms of tapeworm infection?

-People with tapeworm infection often have no symptoms.
+Many people with tapeworm infection have no symptoms.
 If you have symptoms, they will depend on the type of tapeworm and where it is in your body.

 Intestinal tapeworm infection can cause: